dircr/nfsen-ng-docker/README.md

 2. docker-compose up -d
 3. browse to http://localhost:81

-=> additonnaly, you may add/remove new lines in sources.conf... you just need to restart the stack by issuing 'docker-compose restart'
+=> additonnaly, you may add/remove lines in sources.conf... you just need to restart the stack by issuing 'docker-compose restart'